Ruiru (Kiambu County), Kenya: A Town in the Making

 Population Growth in Ruiru

-Among the top ten cities and towns in the country, Ruiru is ranked as the sixth most populated region, housing more than 100,000 people.
+Among the top ten cities and towns in the country, Ruiru is ranked as the seventh most populated region, housing more than 100,000 people.
 The first five are Nairobi, Kisumu, Nakuru, Eldoret and Mombasa.

 Water is not a problem in this town as the main source of water supply is from boreholes as opposed to provision of water by the Municipal Council.
-Therefore, rationing of water does not affect a large percentage of households and if it happens, there is accessible water which can be bought from the water vendors at cheaper prices.
+Therefore, rationing of water does not affect a large percentage of households and if it happens, there is accessible water which can be bought from water vendors at cheaper prices.
 However, in Ruiru water is rarely rationed.

 In fact, the Municipal Council of Ruiru supplies water to surrounding environs or smaller towns.